UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-msyed1604/README.md

 - Raises `ValueError` if the number of PAM sequences does not match the number of gene sequences.
 - Raises `ValueError` if any gene sequence is too short or invalid.

 ### Generate Construction File with Cas13 Integration
 - Raises `ValueError` if the RNA sequence is empty.
 - Raises `ValueError` if the organism name is not recognized or supported.

+### Cas13 Variant Selection
+- Ensures case insensitivity in organism name input.
+- Raises `ValueError` if the organism name is not recognized or supported.

 ---